-Taxonomic Description of the Soils of the Ecuadorian Amazon

-Alfisol: Mineral soils developed in stable reliefs of erosive tectonic origin, with clays in the surface horizon, and with more than 35% base saturation; because of the natural reserve of nutrients, they are considered good for short-cycle farms and forages.
-Entisol: Soils with the scarce formation of horizons, either due to susceptibility to erosion and flooding, or Typic due to the short evolution time; of variable fertility, due to the original material dragged by alluviums or Udifluvents rivers; present agricultural vocation, but the excess of humidity is their main limitation.
-Histosol: Organic soils that are formed when the OM exceeds its mineralization, that are without Indian origins, and are limited in swampy areas that are poorly drained under conditions of continuous saturation Aquept that prevents the circulation of oxygen.
-In this type of soil, sustainable use is limited to forested formations, Fibrist grasslands, and in some cases, intensive crops.
+Taxonomic Description of the Soils of the Ecuadorian Amazon Order Suborder Alfisol : Mineral soils developed in stable reliefs of erosive tectonic origin, with clays in the surface horizon, and with more than 35% base saturation; because of the natural reserve of nutrients, they are considered good for short-cycle farms and forages.
+Entisol : Soils with the scarce formation of horizons, either due to susceptibility to erosion and flooding, or due to the short evolution time; of variable fertility, due to the original material dragged by alluviums or rivers; present agricultural vocation, but the excess of humidity is their main limitation.
+Typic Udifluvents Histosol : Organic soils that are formed when the OM exceeds its mineralization, that are without Indian origins, and are limited in swampy areas that are poorly drained under conditions of continuous saturation that prevents the circulation of oxygen.
+In this type of soil, sustainable use is limited to forested formations, grasslands, and in some cases, intensive crops.
 Their ecological importance is because they act as carbon sinks due to the speed of OM contributions they receive.
+Aquept Fibrist

-Inceptisol: Soils with a lack of edaphological maturity, whose genesis is of rapid formation.
-They occupy Andept areas of irregular topography, with both humid and subhumid climates, and have variable chemical and physical properties, from acid to alkaline, sandy to clay.
-They have-more or less-a base saturation of Tropept 60%, and have been used by the agricultural sector for key crops for the economy.
-They are represented by a forest cover, pastures, and representative crops.
-Mollisol: Very fertile soils, with a surface horizon rich in OM and more than 50% of base saturation; occupy structural reliefs, with slight slopes towards the coast and sedimentary valleys of volcanic origin; Udoll develop in a variety of climatic regimes, mostly grassland vegetation, with high agricultural yield, sometimes the highest in the world.
-Oxisol: Mineral soils with low fertility, from marginal slopes of the Real and Cutucú mountain range; occupy tropical areas that have gone through prolonged processes of weathering and washing due to Ortox heavy rainfall; have red, yellowish colors due to iron accumulation, oxides, and hydroxides of aluminum.
+Mollisol: Very fertile soils, with a surface horizon rich in OM and more than 50% of base saturation; occupy structural reliefs, with slight slopes towards the coast and sedimentary valleys of volcanic origin; develop in a variety of climatic regimes, mostly grassland vegetation, with high agricultural yield, sometimes the highest in the world.

+Oxisol: Mineral soils with low fertility, from marginal slopes of the Real and Cutucú mountain range; occupy tropical areas that have gone through prolonged processes of weathering and washing due to heavy rainfall; have red, yellowish colors due to iron accumulation, oxides, and hydroxides of aluminum.
 Their main use is for livestock, followed by forest areas, but they are not suitable for agricultural activities.
-Ultisol: Acidic soils, which are products of chemical weathering, from eastern and western Andean hills, present in any humidity regime, with a base saturation of less than 35% providing acidity.
-These soils are characteristic of humid forests that are part of conservation areas.